Enantiornithes: Skull

-Given their wide range of habitats and diets, the skulls of Enantiornithes varied considerably between species.
+Given their wide range of habitats and diets, the cranial morphology of Enantiornithes varied considerably between species.
 Skulls of Enantiornithes combined a unique suite of primitive and advanced features.
 As in more primitive avialans like Archaeopteryx, they retained several separate cranial bones, small premaxillae (bones of the snout tip) and most species had toothy jaws rather than toothless beaks.
 Only a few species, such as Gobipteryx minuta, were fully toothless and had beaks.
 They also had simple quadrate bones, a complete bar separating each orbit (eye hole) from each antorbital fenestra, and dentaries (the main toothed bones of the lower jaw) without forked rear tips.
 A squamosal bone is preserved in an indeterminate juvenile specimen, while a postorbital is preserved in Shenqiornis and Pengornis.
 In modern birds these bones are assimilated into the cranium.
 Some Enantiornithes may have had their temporal fenestrae (holes in the side of the head) merged into the orbits as in modern birds due to the postorbitals either not being present or not being long enough to divide the openings.
 A quadratojugal bone, which in modern birds is fused to the jugal, is preserved in Pterygornis.
 The presence of these primitive features of the skull would have rendered the Enantiornithes capable of only limited cranial kinesis (the ability to move the jaw independent of the cranium).